ManOfTheMask/InfinityChat/README.md

 - **PGP challenge-response login** — no passwords; authentication is proven by decrypting a server challenge with your private key
 - **Real-time messaging** — WebSocket delivery so messages appear instantly without refreshing
 - **Real-time notifications** — in-app notification bell for new messages and friend requests, pushed via WebSocket
-- **Friends system** — send, accept, and decline friend requests by sharing your public key
+- **Friends system** — send, accept, and decline friend requests by sharing your public key; remove friends and permanently delete your conversation with them in one action
 - **Conversation management** — pin conversations, close a DM (with the option to delete all messages), and re-open it later by messaging the same friend again
 - **Message deletion** — soft-delete individual messages; deleted messages show a placeholder to all participants
 - **Dashboard** — logged-in users see a summary of stats (friend count, messages sent, unread notifications, pending requests), quick-action buttons, and an inline accept/decline panel for incoming friend requests